awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate.md

 ## Properties<a name="aws-properties-securityhub-automationrule-automationrulesfindingfieldsupdate-properties"></a>

 `Confidence`  <a name="cfn-securityhub-automationrule-automationrulesfindingfieldsupdate-confidence"></a>
- The rule action will update the `Confidence` field of a finding\.
+ The rule action updates the `Confidence` field of a finding\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`